 How do I get started?

-It's easy to get your consultation.
+It’s easy to get your consultation.
 Just fill out and submit the online Contact Us form, with all the requested information.
 Once we have received your information we will review it, contact you promptly to discuss your case, and let you know if we will be able to help with your appeal.
 You may also contact us through our toll free number 877-838-1010, and we will be happy to work with you to get the information we need to determine if we can assist you.
 We look forward to the opportunity to review your case and perhaps have the chance to work with you!

 How much do you charge for representation?

 Generally, our representation is under a contingent fee agreement for 20 percent of any past-due benefits you receive as a result of our representation.
 For work at the US Court of Appeals for Veterans Claims, we usually can apply on your behalf for payment of attorney's fees and expenses under the Equal Access to Justice Act, which do not come out of your benefits.
 Contingent attorneys' fees refer only to those fees charged by attorneys for their legal services.
 Such fees are not permitted in all types of cases.
 Court costs such as filing fees and other additional expenses of the legal action, i.e., medical evaluations, photocopying costs, courier fees and fax charges, usually must be paid by the client.
 If we do represent you at the VA, our firm may need to obtain additional medical opinion evidence to substantiate your claim and if so, there may be an additional expense to you.

 Can you represent on a new claim?